GlobalTradingTechnologies/crypt-bundle/README.md

             - { name: gtt.crypt.decryptor.aware, cryptor_name: "aes_binary_cryptor" }
 ```
 ### Inject cryptors directly by service id
-Each encryptor or decryptor configured by crypt-bundle is a service with id constructed in accordance with the following pattern:
+Each encryptor or decryptor configured by CryptBundle is a service with id constructed in accordance with the following pattern:
 `gtt.crypt.encryptor.<name>` for encryptors and `gtt.crypt.decryptor.<name>`, where <name> holds corresponding cryptor name defined in bundle config.
 For example if you use configuration such as in [Configuration section](#Configuration) the <name> value can be one of _aes_binary_cryptor_, _aes_log_cryptor_ or _rsa_default_cryptor_.
 You can simply inject these services in DI-configs of your bundles.